 Roasted Garlic Dip

-- Preheat oven: Preheat the oven to 400ºF.
+- Preheat oven: Preheat the oven to 400ºF (200℃).

-Potato Wedges (Oven instructions)
+Potato Wedges (Oven method)

-- Serve: Serve with roasted garlic dip!
+- Serve: Let cool for 5 minutes.
+Serve with roasted garlic dip.

-Potato Wedges (Air fryer instructions)
+Potato Wedges (Air fryer method)

-- Preheat: Preheat the air fryer to 400ºF.
+- Preheat: Preheat to 400ºF (200ºC).

 Notes